prioritizr/oppr/cran-comments.md

 Dear CRAN maintainers,

-This update fixes a broken URL in the package documentation and a typo in the first name of one of the package authors.
+This update fixes documentation issues causing the package to fail R-devel checks on CRAN.

 Cheers,